Table of Contents

 This, however, does not mean that they cannot back up solar power plants.

-Here is why: A battery bank that can provide 1.5 hours of electricity can be charged by solar power plants, or even with surplus electricity generated by other power steam power plants (which is usually available during off peak hours, and would otherwise be wasted).
+Here is why: A battery bank that can provide 1.5 hours of electricity can be charged by solar power plants, or even with surplus electricity generated by other power steam power plants (which is usually available during off-peak hours, and would otherwise be wasted).
 When it becomes too cloudy, the batteries compensate for the solar power shortage by augmenting total electricity production, for 1.5 hours while a backup steam power plant is starting.
 You don’t need an entire day of energy storage to back up a solar power plant.

 Peaking power plants take 10-15 minutes to start [Source: Page 6] and can also back up solar power plants much more quickly, however they are more expensive to operate.
-Another option is to use only 15 minutes of batteries to backup the solar power plants until peaking power plants start.
+Another option is to use only 15 minutes of batteries to back up the solar power plants until peaking power plants start.

-Distributed Solar (Smaller Solar Power Plants that Back each Other Up)
+Distributed Solar (Smaller Solar Power Plants That Back Each Other Up)

 Example case: A large storm passes over a 50 MW solar power plant (photovoltaic, in other words regular solar panels) and is just about large enough to cover it.
 The plant powers 12,500 homes and there is now a power shortage of 30 MW because the clouds blocked some sunlight from reaching the panels.
 This means that another power plant has to provide the 30 MW needed to compensate for that shortage.

-The storm mentioned could cover a neighbourhood and their solar panels, but never all 12,500 houses at once, so instead of reducing power production enough to leave 7,500 without power, it would affect only several (or more) solar setups in the clouded neighbourhood mentioned and reduce power production enough to leave only several people without power.
+The storm mentioned could cover a neighbourhood and their solar panels, but never all 12,500 houses at once, so instead of reducing power production enough to leave 7,500 without power, it would affect only several (or more) solar systems in the clouded neighbourhood mentioned and reduce power production enough to leave only several people without power.

 Several homes do not require much energy storage.
 As a matter of fact it is quite cheap compared to the energy storage (batteries, for example) required for 7,500 homes.

-Another benefit of such a setup is that when the storm moves away from the neighbourhood mentioned, the neighbourhood then generates full (or near) power again and will help to back up the other homes and neighbourhoods that are clouded by that storm.
+Another benefit of such a system is that when the storm moves away from the neighbourhood mentioned, the neighbourhood then generates full (or near) power again and will help to back up the other homes and neighbourhoods that are clouded by that storm.

 Particularly large storms can have a significant impact on the power production of a distributed solar power system like the one I mentioned above due to the fact that storms consist of clouds which will shade the solar panels.
 This would have to be addressed with backup generators, which is feasible.
 All power plants will fail or have to be temporarily shut off at some point, they will require backup in the event of breakdowns, for maintenance, etc.